nuxt/nuxt/docs/3.api/2.composables/use-route.md

 - `redirectedFrom`: route location that was attempted to access before ending up on the current route location

 ::callout
-The router isn't able to detect if there is an anchor in the path server-side.
-Using the `fullPath` in the template can trigger hydration issues.
+Browsers don't send [URL fragments](https://url.spec.whatwg.org/#concept-url-fragment) (for example `#foo`) when making requests.
+So using `route.fullPath` in your template can trigger hydration issues because this will include the fragment on client but not the server.
 ::

 :read-more{icon="i-simple-icons-vuedotjs" to="https://router.vuejs.org/api/interfaces/RouteLocationNormalizedLoaded.html"}